 What’s a bluebird sales deal, and how do I pay for it?

-bluebird in sales
+bluebird sales deal

 Your sales compensation plan is all set up, you have balanced a plan that is attainable yet challenging.
 It’s lucrative for the reps and profitable for the company.
 It has some accelerators, it encourages consistency; it’s your magnum opus.
 And then the unthinkable happens: one of your middle-of-the-road reps closes a bluebird sales deal.